-Top-Rated C Prospect James Wiseman Commits to Memphis over Kentucky, FSU, More
+No. 1-Rated C Prospect James Wiseman Commits to Memphis over Kentucky, FSU, More

 Long-range shooting is the only significant question mark about Wiseman's offensive game.
 He can finish around the basket, and the Lexington Herald-Leader's Ben Roberts showed he can run the floor with ease:

 Defensively, Wiseman can protect the rim, and he'll be even more imposing when he fills out his frame.
-Opposing teams can't render him ineffective by pulling him away from the basket, either.
+Opposing teams can't render him ineffective by pulling him away from the basket either.
 His athleticism will make it a little more difficult to exploit him with mismatches.

-It's easy to see why Wiseman is considered the best player in the class.
+It's easy to see why Wiseman was considered the best player in the class.
 Traditional centers are falling by the wayside with the emphasis on floor spacing, but size can remain an advantage.
 Defending a player with Wiseman's height can be difficult when he can not only score inside but also move off the ball and knock down jumpers.

 When it hired Penny Hardaway as head coach in March, Memphis was banking on his reputation in the region and on-court accolades as a player to help the Tigers once again become a force on the recruiting trail.
 The fact that Hardaway got a commitment from Wiseman indicates the gamble may work.